bikegirl/academic-kickstart/content/biblia/daniel-5-18-28/index.md

 MENE, MENE, TEKEL, PARSIN

-“Here is what these words mean:
+Here is what these words mean:

 - MENE: God has numbered the days of your reign and brought it to an end.
 - TEKEL: You have been weighed on the scales and found wanting.
-- PERES: Your kingdom is divided and given to the Medes and Persians.”
+- PERES: Your kingdom is divided and given to the Medes and Persians.'

-This is so that you know the Most High God is sovereign over all kingdoms on earth and sets over them anyone he wishes.
+This is so that you know the Most High God is sovereign over all kingdoms on earth and sets over them anyone he wishes."

 [Full Story](https://www.bible.com/bible/111/DAN.5.NIV)